dankamongmen/scblockchain/doc/json-schema.md

 # NewPatientStatusTX
 Map of strings to T:
-* `delhash`: String containing hex encoding of 256-bit block hash (64 chars)
+* `psdspec`: String containing TXSpec of authorizing PatientStatusDelegation
-* `deltxidx`: Integer containing Patient transaction ID
 * `payload`: JSON payload containing freeform details related to this request.

-This will be signed using the consortium key specified by `delhash[deltxidx]`, which must have its private key loaded in the catena agent.
+This will be signed using the consortium key referenced by `psdspec`, which must have its private key loaded in the catena agent.

 # TXRequestResponse